Nurse practitioners can play an important role in the care of newborn babies in a clinical setting.

 Students within this concentration may play a large role in the observation of mother and child during the birthing process.

-Low-Risk Neontal Nursing is focused more on the preventative and observational aspects of neonatal nursing.
+Low-Risk Neonatal Nursing is focused more on the preventative and observational aspects of neonatal nursing.
 Many babies are born each day, so nurses within this spectrum of expertise can work to ensure that protocol is followed for each birth, all monitoring and care is provided efficiently, and all screenings are administered within the right time frames.

 Intensive Care Neonatal nursing degree specializations are strictly for newborn children that were born with complications or other health risks that require intensive care in a clinical setting.